Key Takeaways

 Ancient Chinese calligraphers wrote on bamboo and wooden slips — the original medium for recording texts and art.
 Image credit: An 18th-century edition of The Art of War made with bamboo strips.
 Photo by vlasta2, bluefootedbooby on Flickr / CC BY 2.0

-If you didn't know already, paper is one of the four great Chinese inventions.
-Prior to this invention, one of the most widely used writing surfaces was actually bamboo.
-In fact, The Art of War was originally written on bamboo slips!
+If you didn't know already, paper is one of the Four Great Inventions of ancient China.
+Before paper, one of the most widely used writing surfaces was actually bamboo — in fact, The Art of War was originally written on bamboo slips.

-After the invention of paper, calligraphers began to use a variety of differently processed types of paper to create their works of art.
-Today, there are many types of calligraphy paper available.
-Calligraphers can choose paper with different levels of thickness and hardness, and these factors impact how much ink is absorbed and how strokes render.
+After paper was invented, calligraphers began using a variety of differently processed papers for their work.
+Today there is a wide range of calligraphy paper that varies in thickness and hardness, which affects how much ink is absorbed and how strokes render.

-There is also a wide variety of training papers available for calligraphy students.
-The paper that students use to practice their skills comes printed with square boxes that are used to help guide students in their writing.
+There is also a wide variety of training paper for calligraphy students.
+Practice sheets come printed with square boxes that help guide learners as they write.

 Sheets of traditional Chinese calligraphy paper with gridded practice boxes